 Here are some examples of dangerous complications that HIV and AIDS can bring:

-Toxoplasmosis - a parasitic infection that strikes people with HIV/AIDS and have below 200 CD4 cell counts.
+- Toxoplasmosis - a parasitic infection that strikes people with HIV/AIDS and has below 200 CD4 cell counts.
 To treat this complication, patients are usually given prophylaxis treatments.

-Cryptococcosis - an infection caused by fungus that enters the body and finds its way to the lungs and spread to the brain and can be fatal.
+- Cryptococcosis - an infection caused by a fungus that enters the body and finds its way into the lungs and spread to the brain and can be fatal.